-To say that 2020 has been a tough year would be a gross understatement.
-I always encourage shopping small, shopping local, but ESPECIALLY this year – small businesses have been hit hard in the pandemic, and it is harder to recover, of course, when you don’t have the resources of a big corporation.
-Many have had to shut down.
-This year, if you can afford it (because of course cost is a factor, and especially now!)
-I urge you to source your Christmas goods locally.
-Food, decorations, gifts – I am confident that you’ll find a wonderful, locally made version of whatever you need.
-And if it’s a bit more expensive, you know that money is going back into your local economy, into the pockets of local people, and not into the bank accounts of billionaires or massive multinationals who won’t even notice it.
+It’s that time of the year!
+Even without the supply chain issues and postal delays that loom ahead of this holiday season, I always try to do my shopping locally, in support of small businesses and makers.
+Food, decorations, gifts – I am confident that you’ll be able to find a wonderful, locally made version of whatever you need.
+And if it’s a bit more expensive, you know that money is going back into your local economy, and not into the bank accounts of billionaires or massive multinationals who won’t even notice it.

-In the vein of staying sustainable and saving some $$$, Day 1 is about gifting pre-loved items.
+In the vein of staying sustainable (and saving some $$$), Day 1 is always about gifting secondhand and pre-loved items.
 As well as the suggestions below, I’d add that it’s definitely worth checking out garage sales or Gumtree around your area if you’re looking for something in particular – I was able to buy my mum a beautiful Royal Doulton tree ornament a few years ago, because someone just happened to be selling their collection!

 Fashion and Homewares